 You might like – Things to do in Shoreditch, London >

 A brand-new community space opened in the summer of 2022 and located in the heart of Elephant Springs, this new Elephant and Castle treehouse is a viewing platform, pavilion and park cafe that can also be hired for special events.

-When we last visited on hot sunny Saturday in July 2022, the Hana Coffee hut located below was really popular with several full tables outside (mainly parents enjoying their caffeine fix whilst children explored the upper viewing platforms).
+The Elephant Park Hana Coffee hut located below is really popular (especially in the summer months) with several full tables outside (mainly parents enjoying their caffeine fix whilst children explored the upper viewing platforms).